bahrus/xtal-state/README.md

 ## Chrome conspires with Internet Explorer

 Chrome seems to be hanging out with [a new crowd](https://stackoverflow.com/questions/16247162/max-size-of-location-hash-in-browser).
+Should we be worried?

 ## So what to do?

+Now that we've passed our five stages of grief, let's see how we can adapt to the times.

 The simplest solution to this dilemma would be to persist the history.state object to a central database with every modification, and to just add the id pointing to this object in the address bar somewhere Google hasn't started expunging yet.